X

 Operator

 Thank you.
-Our next question comes from the line of Rajkumar Vidyanathan from RK Investment Management Ltd. Please go ahead.
+Our next question comes from the line of Rajakumar Vaidyanathan from RK Investments Management Limited.
+Please go ahead.

 Tarun Dua

-Yeah, sir, just couple of questions.
-So first question is what is the utilized getting for FY26, 27?
+Yes.
+Sir, just a couple of questions.
+So first question is, what is the utilization targeting for FY26, ’27.

 Tarun Dua

-Sorry, I didn’t get the question.
-Like what is the,
+Sorry, I didn’t get the question what is the —

-What is the utilization?
-We are.
-You said that the utilization will be around 70%, you know, by end of Q4 26.
-So for 26, 27, what is the end utilization number we are looking at.
+What is the utilization — you said that the utilization will be around 70% by end of Q4 ’26.
+So for ’26, ’27, what is the year-end utilization number we are looking at.

 Tarun Dua

-That goes into a bit of like speculative territory.
-But then given the fact that like we are very, very focused on increasing the utilization, so we continue to target like somewhere between 80 to 90 of the utilization to be done at some point of time in the, in the, in the course of the next financial year.
+See, that goes into a bit of speculative territory.
+But then given the fact that we are very, very focused on increasing the utilization so we continue to target somewhere between 80% to 90% of the utilization to be done at some point of time in the — in the course of the next financial year.

-Okay.
-The reason for asking this question is because in the last call you mentioned the GPU infrastructure acquisition.
-You will be both prudent as well as aggressive.
-Prudent in terms of where you have.
-We continue
+The reason for asking this question is because in the last call, you mentioned the GPU infrastructure acquisition, you will be both prudent as well as aggressive, prudent in terms of where we —

 Tarun Dua

-To have the same strategy.
-Like we are prudent as well as aggressive.
-So prudent to ensure that like the.
-There is balance and aggressive to ensure that like we are capturing as much of the demand as we can.
+We continue to have the same strategy we are prudent as well as aggressive.
+So prudent to ensure that there is balance and aggressive to ensure that we are capturing as much of the demand as we can.

-Yeah.
-So the question is just to label on the same question.
-I mean, you know, I heard that there are some, you know, expected increase in memory prices.
+Yes.
+So the question is just to layer on the same question.
+I mean I heard that there are some expected increase in memory prices.
 So do you expect that to reflect on the GPU as well?
-And if that is kind of what will you become more aggressive?
+And if that is kind of [indecipherable], will you become more aggressive than be prudent?

 Tarun Dua

-Some impact would be there in terms of price points on GPUs because of memory.
-But then like these to balance out over a period of time.
-So like see we have seen these hardware cycles again and again a lot of times in the past over like last 16, 17 years.
-So where it looks like the end of the world where like you’re not getting the hardware, whether it is RAM or other types of hardware.
-And then in a couple of quarters like the thundering herd goes away and then things settle down to normal.
-So basically I don’t see a long term impact in the medium term, of course Things tend to balance out.
+Some impacts would be there in terms of price points on GPUs because of memory.
+But then these need to balance out over a period of time.
+So — see, we have seen these hardware cycles again and again a lot of times in the past over last 16, 17 years.
+So where it looks the end of the world where you’re not getting the hardware, whether it is RAM or other types of hardware and then in a couple of quarters, the thundering herd goes away and then things settle down to normal.

-Okay, got it sir.
-So this since we are following.
-Sorry to interrupt
+Okay, got it, sir.
+So this is since we are following —

 Operator